 There are a number of federal and state resources available to help families with limited income cover extra expenses while their child is sick.
 If your child qualifies for disability, he or she may be eligible for Supplemental Security Income (SSI) and Medicaid, even if already covered by another insurance.

-It is important to ask your child’s oncologist if the cancer qualifies as a “disability” according to the Social Security Administration as soon as possible after the diagnosis or relapse has been confirmed.
-You may also ask to speak to your hospital social worker to help understand the program and eligibility and to learn about other programs available in your state.
+When determining SSI eligibility for your child, it is important to ask your child’s oncologist if the cancer qualifies as a “disability” according to the Social Security Administration as soon as possible after the diagnosis or relapse has been confirmed.
+You may also ask to speak to your hospital social worker to help understand SSI benefits for children and eligibility and to learn about other programs available in your state.

 Depending on the state program administration and policies, Medicaid may pay for up to three months of past hospital bills that include deductibles, out-of-network excess costs, and co-pays accrued before disability is determined.
 In some states, children on Medicaid are eligible for reimbursement for travel, parking, accommodation, and meals while away from home for treatment, so families should save all receipts for possible reimbursement if they are approved for aid.
 Families should also log their mileage for possible reimbursement later.
 These programs are usually administered by county Health and Human Services departments.